 ‘I can’t recommend this experience enough.
 Dot Dot Dot is great, with a friendly team who are understanding and responsive to anything you need.
 I lived in a flat with one of the other Fellows from our cohort, our place was great, close to transport links and safe.’

 Your daily travel costs will be covered during the frontline placement and consulting project phase – plus you’ll benefit from 30% off public transport costs in your own time too, thanks to our partnership with Transport for London.
 We’ll also cover the cost of your lunches during frontline placement.

 We offer a small number of bursaries of up to £5,000 each year.
 These are funded by donations from our advisors, faculty members and wider network.
 To be awarded a bursary you’ll need to submit evidence of any means-tested financial assistance you have received in the past.

 Our Head of Recruitment, Damien, explains: “we’re always looking to ensure the programme is as open and accessible as we can make it – especially through the financial support we provide.
-Bursaries are a key way to do this.
-They’re funded by donations from our wider network of supporters and we allocate them on a means-tested basis when Fellows apply to ensure they go to those who are most in need.”
+Bursaries are a key way to do this; they’re funded by donations from our wider network of supporters and we allocate them on a means-tested basis when Fellows apply to ensure they go to those who are most in need.”

 If you’re interested in applying for financial support, let us know in your application form.
 If you are successful in being invited to interview, you’ll be asked to complete a financial assessment by the time you attend your selection workshop.

-How you can make it work financially is always a consideration when applying and the circumstances are different for everybody.
 We know that this list isn’t totally exhaustive, so if you’ve got any questions about finance and your situation, get in contact with our Head of Recruitment.

 EdAid’s loan is interest-free in real terms; it rises with inflation only.
 Find out more at edaid.com/costcomparison.